GMichaelRapp/Hard-Knock/README.md

-# simulacrum
+# Simulacrum
-A d20 system for a postwar, cyberpunk setting.
+A d20 TTRPG system for a postwar, cyberpunk setting.